 As discussed in "-Note 7.
-Debt Instruments", on December 21, 2016, the Company issued \$250 million aggregate principal amount of Convertible Notes in a private offering.
+Debt Instruments," on December 21, 2016, the Company issued \$250 million aggregate principal amount of Convertible Notes in a private offering.
 The Notes will mature on December 15, 2023, unless earlier repurchased, redeemed, or converted in accordance with their terms.
 The Notes are convertible at the option of the holders, under certain circumstances and during certain periods, into cash, shares of the Company's Common Stock or a combination thereof.
-Prior to the close of business on the business day immediately preceding September 15, 2023, the Notes are convertible at the option of the holders of the Notes may convert their Notes at their option at the conversion rate then in effect, irrespective of these conditions.
+Prior to the close of business on the business day immediately preceding September 15, 2023, the Notes are convertible at the option of the holders of the Notes and conditions.
+On or after September 15, 2023, until the close of business on the second business day immediately preceding the maturity date, holders of the Notes may convert their Notes at their option at the conversion rate then in effect, irrespective of these conditions.
 The Company will settle conversions of the Notes by paying or delivering, as the case may be, cash, shares of Common Stock, or a combination of cash and shares of Common Stock, at the Company's election.
 The conversion rate will initially be 163.3987 shares of Common Stock per \$1,000 principal amount of Notes (equivalent to an initial conversion price of approximately \$6.12 per share of Common Stock).
 The conversion rate is subject to customary adjustments upon the occurrence of certain events.